01756 748140

 Read more ...

-Impressions of Yorkshire - An artist from South Africa shares her story
+Artwork on holiday - An artist from South Africa shares her story

 I’m delighted to introduce you to Sonia Strumpfer, one of our holidaymakers from South Africa enjoying an extended vacation and working holiday here in North Yorkshire.
 Sonia’s drawings from Newton Grange really captured my eye.
 We hope you’ll enjoy them too.